stephanlamoureux/twoge/README.md

 - Private subnet for the PostgreSQL database
 - Add a NAT gateway for internet access
-- Create bastion host to tunnel into private instance
+- Create a bastion host to tunnel into the private instance

 ### Diagram

-Add more layers to show lower level details.
+Add more layers to show lower-level details.

 - Subnets
 - Routing